UniMath/agda-unimath/src/category-theory/density-comonads-on-precategories.lagda.md

-# Density comonads in precategories
+# Density comonads on precategories

 ```agda
 module category-theory.density-comonads-on-precategories where